-The third and final category includes laws that are not written to regulate speech but ultimately have that effect in some situations.
-This category of laws often ends up regulating expressive conduct, which is conduct that conveys a message and is therefore treated as if it were speech.
-Courts will uphold laws that fall into this category as long as (1) they are not written in a way that targets speech and (2) they regulate expressive and non-expressive conduct identically.
-Category three laws are a frequent issue for cities, and this section addresses some common scenarios that may arise.
+as (1) they are not written in a way that targets speech and (2) they regulate expressive and non-expressive conduct identically.49 Category three laws are a frequent issue for cities, and this section addresses some common scenarios that may arise.
 Category three laws are addressed again in the section on freedom of assembly, since these laws often interact with political protest events.